 The case stemmed from a Benton County district court order that required Briana Wakefield to pay $15 per month in discretionary LFOs.
 Wakefield was described in court records as homeless, disabled and indigent.
 She received only $710 a month in Social Security payments and about $170 in state food stamp assistance.

 Following her convictions for several misdemeanors, Wakefield challenged the discretionary costs imposed by the judge.
 The superior court granted her appeal and directed the district court to enter findings of fact setting forth “the reasons which led the court to enter these orders.”
 The district court then entered findings which stated Wakefield had a steady SSI income as well as “other state funded benefits,” and that she had no disability that prevented her from working.
-It also found that ...
+It also found that her ...

 by Christopher Zoukis

 The Seventh Circuit Court of Appeals held it was premature to file a request to revise conditions of supervised release 14 years before those conditions were to go into effect.